FabienDupontPro/fab-production/docs/from-junior-to-senior.md

+---
-# From Junior to Senior: Evolving as a Game Producer
+title: "From Junior to Senior: Evolving as a Game Producer"

-## Growth strategies and common pitfalls to avoid
+description: Growth strategies and common pitfalls to avoid.
+---

 ![Producer Evolution Path](https://img.freepik.com/free-vector/hand-drawn-career-progression-concept_23-2149164015.jpg)